 Marisa Korody, Ph.D.

-Dr. Marisa Korody serves San Diego Zoo Global as a Postdoctoral Associate in Conservation Genetics.
+Dr. Marisa Korody serves San Diego Zoo Global as a Scientist in Conservation Genetics.
 In this role, she is working on the northern white rhino rescue project.
 She works closely with collaborators at The Scripps Research Institute to optimize the production of induced pluripotent stem cells (iPSCs) from banked rhino fibroblast cells in the Frozen Zoo® for potential use in assisted reproductive technologies.

 Marisa started at the Institute as a Research Associate, where she had the opportunity to work with both our cytogenetics and molecular genetics teams.
 In this role, she was responsible for establishing, growing, and freezing cell lines from native and endangered animals for banking in the Frozen Zoo®.
 Her molecular genetics work included paternity analysis, bird and mammal sexing, and species identification.
 Now she helps teach our Frozen Zoo® Cell Culture Seminars, in which participants learn cell culture techniques, enabling them to save living cells from endangered species in bio-banks around the world.
 Marisa also enjoys experimenting with sample preparations, new media combinations, and antibiotics for adding challenging amphibian cell lines to the Frozen Zoo®.